spcourse/python/en/loops/index.md

 	        print(f"x now has the value {x}")
 	        x = x + 1

 The reason that the `for`-loop is more often used is that it is a bit more compact and also more easily readable.
-However this can only be done if you know beforehand how often the code needs to be executed.
+However, this can only be done if you know beforehand how often the code needs to be executed.
 In other cases, like with user input, the only way to do it is to use a `while`-loop.

 <!-- TODO vervangen -->
 <!-- ![embed](https://player.vimeo.com/video/287247106) -->